RVNUG/project-oolong/docs/MIGRATION_2025.md

 - [x] Copy all files from rvnugorg_rewrite2025 to the project-oolong repository
 - [x] Update package.json to reflect the new dependencies while preserving the project name and repository information
-- [ ] Update all references to repository URLs and paths
+- [x] Update all references to repository URLs and paths

 ### 3. Update Configuration

-- [ ] Update Vite configuration to use the correct base URL (/project-oolong)
+- [x] Update Vite configuration to use the correct base URL (/)
-- [ ] Update environment variables and configuration files
+- [x] Update environment variables and configuration files
 - [ ] Ensure all asset paths are correct for the new repository structure

 ### 4. Create GitHub Actions Workflow